allypreston/python_factors_project/worklog.md

 blockers    - file became bloated - abstracted the file to ensure it wasnt too heavy
             - test was failing as it was still running off the legacy function

+## - 5 created readme file
+wanted a readme file to aid users in their use of the function and explain the full contents concisely